fmorriso/Python-input-output-utilities-example/README.md

 * get a whole number
 * get a decimal number
 * get a yes/no answer to a question
+* get a single choice from a list of available choices
 ### Output Scenarios
 * display an information message